 Now that you have a good understanding of your persona, how can you distill this information into a short succinct clear message.
 This message should be used in your positioning statement, tagline or one liner.
 It should be the main storyline of your your brand.
 It can also be the trunk of which all your content hangs off of.

 - How should you describe your product to your persona?

 - Include a few real quotes – taken during your interviews that represent your persona well.
 This will make it easier for employees to relate to and understand your persona.

 Make describing your solution simple and consistent across everyone in your company.

 Last but not least, add a picture of them.
 If you have multiple buyer personas—pick a picture for each.
 It can be a current customer from your Facebook page or a stock photo.

 How do you communicate this new understanding of your target customer with your entire organization?
 After all, if your sales and marketing teams don’t understand who they’re speaking to, it’s hard to craft a message that really resonates.

 To get started, download the free buyer persona’s template below to get an example of how to present your buyer persona to your company for greater understanding and marketing ROI.

-In this powerful template — we help you and your team think through and identify who your ideal customer/client is.
-This will enable you to set SMART goals to turn your website into a lead generating machine.
-It will also help you present your buyer persona to your team for internal alignment and clarity.
+In this powerful template — we help you and your team think through and identify who your ideal customer is.
+This will enable you to focus your messaging and maximize your marketing and sales.
+It will also help you present your buyer persona to your team for clarity.